guptashraddha2016/Analyzing-Restaurant-Reviews/README.md

   The purpose of this analysis is to build a prediction model to predict whether a review on the restaurant is positive or negative.i'm working on Restaurant Review dataset and load it into predicitve algorithms Multinomial Naive Bayes.

-# Dataset
- Dataset: Restaurant_Reviews.tsv is a dataset from Kaggle datasets which consists of 1000 reviews on a restaurant.